by Tamara LaPlante

 - Do you need the money?

 If you can say yes to two of these three things, it’s probably a gig you should take, she says.

 “Those are times when I wish I was in a position where I felt more comfortable speaking up creatively,” she said.
-In the past she has found that serious concerns are usually addressed by someone else anyway, and if they aren’t discussed, there are ways to pass information to the director anonymously.
+In the past, she has found that serious concerns are usually addressed by someone else anyway, and if they aren’t discussed, there are ways to pass information to the director anonymously.

-But sometimes, stage managers find issues that extend beyond the community, and they can only be address openly and honestly.
+But sometimes, stage managers find issues that extend beyond the community, and they can only be addressed openly and honestly.
 Four days after Iris Winston’s infamous “#MeToo” op-ed was published by the Ottawa Citizen, Rose posted an open letter on her Facebook page responding to the Winston article.

 “When Iris wrote that article, it finally hit too close to home for me,” Rose said.
 “I need to stand up for other people that are in my industry.
 And not just women, but men too.”

 Rose only intended for her friends and colleagues to see the letter, but her original post has more than 30 shares and over 300 likes.
 Since then, she has received messages of praise and thanks for her words.